RobTillaart/AS5600/README.md

 The library has functions to address these fields directly.

-The setters() returns false if parameter is out of range.
+These setters() returns false if the parameter is out of range.

 - **bool setPowerMode(uint8_t powerMode)**
 - **uint8_t getPowerMode()**